 - Curls won’t clump together

 Here is a before and after photo of my hair which was protein sensitive:

-I let it sit for about five minutes and then rinsed with a conditioner.
+I let it sit for about five minutes and then rinsed it with a conditioner.

 The results were instant but this might not happen to you.
-If you suspect you have protein sensitive hair, try this protein-free conditioner from Shea Moisture.
+If you suspect you have protein-sensitive hair, try this protein-free conditioner from Novex.

 This happens when hair cuticles become swollen due to water retention and then deflate once water is removed from the hair.

 If you think you suffer from moisture overload, you will need more protein-rich products in your daily routine.
-For this I would recommend the Garnier Banana Hair Foods or the Giovanni Smooth as Silk conditioner.
+For this, I would recommend the Sheamoisture Restorative Conditioner or the Giovanni Smooth as Silk conditioner.

-If you want to look at more products which are Curly Girl approved, click here.
+If you want to look at more products that are Curly Girl approved, click here.

 2 Use Cold Water